yallungrai277/laravel-k8s-deployment/README.md

 Now, prometheus scraps or gets metrics out of the container/app by sending requests to `/metrics` endpoint.
 Mind you that this data should be understandable by prometheus itself.
 Many containers or services by default expose this endpoint with proemtheus understandable metrics data.
 But not every containers export these metrics.
 For instance if you want mysql, redis, mongo-db to expose metrics, there is no native `/metrics` endpoint and hence, prometheus cannot scrap metrics out of it.
 This is where exporter comes into play.
 Exporter is basically a deployment that pulls out metrics from required containers and converts them to prometheus understandable metrics and then exposes those metrics to proemtheus at `/metrics` endpoint which can then be scraped by promethues.
 In theory, in order to do that or create a exporter we would have to create a seperate deployment for exporter, create a service for that and then create a custom `CRD (Custom Resource Definition)` called Service monitor.
 But that has all been done previously and instead we can use a helm chart for those exporter and just override any values we need based on our own manifests file.
 Note that before all of that we need to install prometheus then only exporters.

 Since we are not monitoring the mysql or redis instance, we are only monitoring our app.
 Hence, in order to do that we must somehow expose our `/metrics` endpoint via app and prometheus should listen to it.
-Now that has been done.
-So follow below steps.
+The app has a prometheus `/metrics` endpoint already using this `https://spatie.be/docs/laravel-prometheus/v1/introduction`.

 1. Install prometheus via helm chart